 Cary has not only won many jury verdicts in venues as diverse as New York and rural Texas, but he has battled successfully against top law firms in protracted motion and briefing practice before sophisticated courts.
 Although Cary has resolved most cases successfully well short of the need for an appeal, he has also secured important victories for his clients in appellate cases.
 In short, Cary knows what to expect in litigation and can both knowledgably advise a client on litigation issues and execute a trial strategy appropriate to each case.

-Not only does Cary have the experience necessary to plan for and try important cases, he knows how to lead teams of litigators efficiently in the massive discovery and briefing battles that typify some modern litigation.
+Not only does Cary have the experience necessary to plan for and try important cases, he knows how to lead teams of litigators efficiently in the massive discovery and briefing battles that typify some modern litigation, including asbestos and talc litigation.

 Cary maintains Board Certification in Civil Trial Law by the Texas Board of Legal Specialization and has served as chairman (1985-88) of its Civil Trial Law Exam Commission responsible for writing and grading the test lawyers must pass to obtain specialization certification.